 Jules Suites is a a modern guest house 4oo m away from St. George’s Bay.
 All rooms are equipped with air conditioning, free Wi-Fi, a flat-screen TV with satellite channels, and a kettle.
 A continental breakfast is served daily at the property.

-Where to stay in Malta: The Fishing Villages
+Where to Stay in Malta: The Fishing Villages

 While the central and northern areas are catching up with modernization just as fast as major European cities, the southern fishing villages like Marsaxlokk, Marsaskala and Birzebuggia steadily maintain their secret serenity and calm, slow-paced lifestyle.
 The best seafood specialities can be found here, simply because Marsaxlokk is the biggest fish supply of Malta.
 Lovely restaurants located all along the harbour, offering the catch of the day.
 Luzzus, colourfully painted, decorative and traditional fishing boats are remarkable details of any picture taken at the bay.
 The widely known Pretty Bay with its Miami-like atmosphere and palm trees are often the busiest beaches of the southern Maltese shores.
 St. Peter’s Pool is a must-see spot for everyone wishing for a unique sight and jumps from the cliffs, where the high rocky hills are surrounding one of the most spectacular natural pools of Malta.

 The fishing villages are the best choice if you seek laid-back destinations and less crowded streets.
 Short-let rentals are exceptionally cheap here, together with hotels like the Portview Guesthouse and Pretty Bay apartments, also, the standard prices are lower than in most of the other regions of the island.
 Take an evening walk and get ready to see historical towers, spacious promenades with romantic lightning, also, locals enjoying the summer night by the terrace of the many cosy restaurants.
-You will find a few bars and sandy beaches here, but the area is rather for a holiday where you just spoil yourself and slow the steps wherever you go.
+You will find a few bars and sandy beaches here, but the place is rather for a holiday where you just spoil yourself and slow the steps wherever you go.

 Bus routes are 80,81,82,84,85,210 and X4 and the journey from the capital will take approximately 45 minutes.